sirnuke/steambridge/COMPILE.md

 symlink.
 On my Ubuntu test machine, **cd /usr/lib/i386-linux-gnu/ ; sudo ln -s libconfig.so.9 libconfig.so** does the trick.

-Lastly, you'll need libsteam\_api.so somewhere it can be found.
-A copy of libsteam\_api.so from the public Source 1 SDK can be found in the *steam* folder.  **sudo cp steam/libsteam\_api.so /usr/lib/i386-linux-gnu/ ; sudo ldconfig**, for example.

-***NOTE***: that this might break native Steam games.
-In the future, SteamBridge will use dlopen.
-LD\_LIBRARY\_PATH is a work around.

 To compile, enter *bridge/winelib/steam\_api\_bridge.dll* and run **make**.
 Standard make commands are implemented, with the exception of install.

-This produces *steam\_api\_bridge.dll.so*.
-This is a Winelib library, which can be loaded as a native DLL to a Windows executable running in Wine.
-Deploy this file to the 32-bit Wine DLL directory, which should be */usr/lib/i386-linux-gnu/wine/*.
+Installation is handled by *setup.sh*, which eventually will be called by **make install**.

+*steam\_api\_bridge.dll.so* is the compiled binary, a Winelib library for use with Wine.
+It needs to be deployed to the 32-bit Wine DLL directory, likely */usr/lib/i386-linux-gnu/wine*.
+Additionally, SteamBridge depends on a directory within the user's local steam root (~/.steam/root).
+At the moment, this directory contains the SteamBridge runtime settings, the upcoming database of appid SteamAPI versions, and a copy of *libsteam\_api.so*.
+The included script *setup.sh* will copy everything to its correct place, though it may be brittle on non-standard directories.

 # Deployment and execution notes